Hochul criticizes Ivanka Trump before Syracuse visit

-Hochul cited the Trump administration's record on women's issues, saying it led an "all-out assault on women and on reproductive rights."
+The state official cited the Trump administration's record on women's issues, saying it is leading an "all-out assault on women and on reproductive rights."

 Lieutenant Gov. Kathy Hochul issued an open letter to President Donald Trump’s daughter and senior adviser Ivanka Trump on Sunday, criticizing the administration's record on women’s issues.

-Ivanka Trump, 36, is scheduled to visit Syracuse’s Pathways in Technology Early College High School where she will lead a discussion with teachers, administrators and recent graduates, according to the website Syracuse.com.
-White House officials told the outlet she will also speak about the GOP tax bill during a visit the Suite-Kote Corporation, an asphalt company, in Preble.
+Ivanka Trump, 36, is scheduled to visit Syracuse’s Pathways in Technology Early College High School, where she will lead a discussion with teachers, administrators and recent graduates, according to the website Syracuse.com.
+White House officials told the outlet she will also speak about the GOP tax bill during a visit the Suite-Kote Corp., an asphalt company, in Preble.

+Trump: Likely won't ask court candidates about RoeIn Fox News interview, the president says he's been advised to avoid asking potential Supreme Court nominees narrow questions on specific court decisions.

-Hochul,a Democrat and second in command to Gov. Andrew M. Cuomo, who has also frequently taken aim at the Trump administration, used the letter to outline her objections to President Trump’s previously stated intent to appoint a conservative Supreme Court justice willing to overturn the landmark Roe v.
+Hochul, a Democrat and second in command to Gov. Andrew M. Cuomo, who has also frequently taken aim at the Trump administration, used the letter to outline her objections to the president’s previously stated intent to appoint a conservative Supreme Court justice willing to overturn the landmark Roe v.
 Wade decision that legalized abortions in the United States.
 Trump, a Republican, is slated to announce his nominee to the nation's highest bench on Monday night.

 Lt.
 Gov. Kathy Hochul's Letter to Ivanka Trump: